watchalong/WeTube/README.md

 # WeTube
-Chrome extension that adds social features to YouTube
+Chrome extension that adds a live chat to every YouTube video